craftercms/docs/source/site-administrators/navigating-project-tools.rst

     :align: center
     :width: 60%

-For more information on Remote Repositories under |siteConfig|, see :ref:`remote-repositories`
+For more information on Remote Repositories under |projectTools|, see :ref:`remote-repositories`

 --------
 GraphiQL